okusjid/AdvisioScreens/BACKEND/Person Detection/README.md

 YOLOv5: A lightweight version of YOLO that provides real-time inference with good accuracy.
 YOLOv8: A more advanced version of YOLO that may offer better performance at the cost of increased complexity and inference time.

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-Special thanks to the developers of the YOLO models and the Ultralytics library for making this project possible.